craigargh/cfg-python/slides/session_4.md

 List are written inside square brackets and separated by commas

+A list of integers

 ```python
 lottery_numbers = [4, 8, 15, 16, 23, 42]
 ```

+A list of strings

 ```python
 student_names = ['Diedre', 'Hank', 'Helena', 'Salome']